Thermodynamic Limits of Physical Intelligence: Unified Efficiency Framework for Physical AI Agents

 \subsection{Minimum reporting checklist (for consistent bits/J reporting)}

-Because both bits and joules depend on conventions, we recommend that empirical reports of $\eta_{\mathcal{E}}$ and $\eta_{\mathcal{C}}$ include: \begin{itemize} \item \textbf{Accounting boundary:} what energy flows are included (compute, sensing, actuation, communication, cooling/PSU losses), and whether energy is wall-plug, battery draw, or component-level. \item \textbf{Energy balance terms:} whether $\Delta E_{\mathrm{store}}$ or exported work $W_{\mathrm{out}}$ (Eq.~\eqref{eq:energy_balance}) are negligible; if not, report them or state whether the metric uses total vs.\ incremental energy. \item \textbf{Baseline/null policy (for incremental control costs):} the definition of the reference ``do-nothing'' action/policy, the baseline energy over the horizon, and whether $\eta_{\mathcal{C}}$ is reported as total-energy or incremental-energy efficiency. \item \textbf{Coarse-graining / noise model:} the $\varepsilon$ (or measurement model) used to make mutual informations finite and comparable for continuous variables. \item \textbf{Horizon and sampling:} the episode definition, time horizon $\tau$, sampling period, and any reset protocol that makes the evaluation a closed-cycle benchmark. \item \textbf{Time/throughput:} wall-clock duration, average power (or energy per episode), and any explicit speed/latency constraint; report bits/J alongside bits/s when relevant (especially when discussing quasistatic/reversible limits). \item \textbf{Estimator details:} how $\Delta I(W;Z)$ (or $\Delta \mathcal{I}$) is computed in controlled settings where the benchmark provides $Z$ (including any coarse-graining), and otherwise how compute-bounded MDL epiplexity / compression-gain companions are computed \citep{epiplexity2026}; and how empowerment is approximated (capacity-per-unit-cost vs.\ cost-constrained curves, model-based vs.\ variational bounds, discretization, etc.). \end{itemize}
+Because both bits and joules depend on conventions, we recommend that empirical reports of $\eta_{\mathcal{E}}$ and $\eta_{\mathcal{C}}$ include: \begin{itemize} \item \textbf{Accounting boundary:} what energy flows are included (compute, sensing, actuation, communication, cooling/PSU losses), and whether energy is wall-plug, battery draw, or component-level. \item \textbf{Energy balance terms:} whether $\Delta E_{\mathrm{store}}$ or exported work $W_{\mathrm{out}}$ (Eq.~\eqref{eq:energy_balance}) are negligible; if not, report them or state whether the metric uses total vs.\ incremental energy. \item \textbf{Baseline/null policy (for incremental control costs):} the definition of the reference ``do-nothing'' action/policy, the baseline energy over the horizon, and whether $\eta_{\mathcal{C}}$ is reported as total-energy or incremental-energy efficiency. \item \textbf{Coarse-graining / noise model:} the $\varepsilon$ (or measurement model) used to make mutual informations finite and comparable for continuous variables. \item \textbf{Horizon and sampling:} episode definition, time horizon~$\tau$, sampling period, and any reset protocol for closed-cycle evaluation. \item \textbf{Time/throughput:} wall-clock duration, average power, and any speed constraint; report bits/J alongside bits/s when relevant. \item \textbf{Estimator details:} how $\Delta I(W;Z)$ is computed when the benchmark provides~$Z$, and how MDL companions are computed otherwise~\cite{epiplexity2026}; how empowerment is approximated (capacity-per-unit-cost vs.\ cost-constrained, variational bounds, etc.). \end{itemize}

-Reporting $\eta_{\mathcal{E}}$ and $\eta_{\mathcal{C}}$ side-by-side yields a diagnostic profile: $\eta_{\mathcal{E}}$ measures how efficiently energy is converted into retained structure information (via $\Delta I(W;Z)$ in controlled settings or MDL/compression gains otherwise), while $\eta_{\mathcal{C}}$ measures the energetic efficiency of available control-channel information under the stated cost model.
-Because actions affect learning and learning affects control, the two metrics should be interpreted jointly under the reporting conventions above.
+Reporting $\eta_{\mathcal{E}}$ and $\eta_{\mathcal{C}}$ side-by-side yields a diagnostic profile of recognition vs.\ control efficiency.
+Because actions affect learning and learning affects control, the two metrics should be interpreted jointly under the conventions above.